nbatterham/sfpowerscripts-doc/_docs/Pipelines/Unlocked Package Release Pipeline.md

 **Tasks Involved**

-The steps that are part of this pipeline are (in the exact order)
+The steps that are part of the pipeline in an individual stage are

 1. [Install SFDX CLI](/Tasks/Common-Utility-Tasks/Install%20SFDX%20CLI/)
 2. [Validate Unlocked Package](/Tasks/Common-Utility-Tasks/Validate%20Unlocked%20Package/) ( Only necessary if you are building an unlocked package)